Portland International Airport, 7000 NE Airport Way, on Google Maps

-Leaving the airport, most ground transportation options can be found on the roadway outside baggage claim.
-Cross the roadway to the first island for shuttles and buses, to the second island for app-based ride services and to the third island for taxis and beyond that are reserved car services.
+Leaving the airport, ground transportation options are all within walking distance outside the exit from baggage claim.
+Cross the roadway to the first island for shuttles and buses, to the second island for app-based ride services, to the third island for taxis and beyond that are reserved car services.
 The rental cars facility is walking distance by following signs in baggage claim to the South Tunnel.
-Trimet Max/Light Rail is on the main level of the terminal, at the south end of the ticket lobby beyond Starbucks.
+Trimet Max/Light Rail is at the far south end of baggage claim.
 The Red Line departs PDX about every 15 minutes with a scheduled time to downtown Portland of 38 minutes.